FAQ Driver Services

 I received a Statutory Summary Suspension.
 How do I apply for driving relief?

-If you are a first-time DUI offender and your arrest date was January 1, 2009 or after, you may be eligible for a Monitoring Device Driving Permit.
+If you are a first-time offender or first-time DUI offender, you may be eligible for a Monitoring Device Driving Permit.
 This permit will allow you to drive to any location at anytime during your suspension with the requirement that you drive a car equipped with a Breath Alcohol Ignition Interlock Device (BAIID).

 What is a Zero Tolerance Suspension?